Abbondanzo/calendar-of-your-life/README.md

 A web application based on Kurzgesagt's [Calendar of Your Life Infographic](https://shop-us.kurzgesagt.org/collections/existential-dread/products/lifespan-calendar-poster?variant=39451596423216) poster.
 I knew I would be too lazy to carry the poster around and I wanted to make it digital and free for everyone to use.
 If you like this kind of work and would like to support the original creators, please consider donating to Kurzgesagt's [Patreon](https://kurzgesagt.org/patreon-2/).

+## Incentive

+> On most days, life is sort of happening, passing you by.
+You are just busy keeping your head above water.
+So it is not easy to figure out what to do with your life and how to spend your time.
+The Calendar of Your Life website lets you track how many weeks of your life you have spent already and how many you have left

 ## Video

 [![YouTube thumbnail](http://i3.ytimg.com/vi/JXeJANDKwDc/maxresdefault.jpg)](https://www.youtube.com/watch?v=JXeJANDKwDc)